-The National Parkinson Foundation focuses on supporting the world's top Parkinson’s experts working to discover the best treatment and care options for people living with Parkinson’s.
+The Parkinson's Foundation focuses on supporting the world's top Parkinson's experts working to discover the best treatment and care options for people living with Parkinson’s.

-The Parkinson's Disease Foundation offers a number of grants to international clinical and basic researchers.
-In addition, applications to their Advancing Parkinson's Treatment Program, for conference and patient involvement awards, are open all year round.
+It offers a number of grants to international clinical and basic researchers.
+In addition, applications to the its Advancing Parkinson's Treatment Program, for conference and patient involvement awards, are open all year round.

 Letters of support